Estimated reading time: 7 minutes

 A structured feedback process can help your organization better understand the volunteer experience.

-And what is learned from their feedback can be used to better support volunteers.
+And what is learned from their feedback can be used to support volunteers better.
 This type of system is an important aspect of a volunteer program.

 The feedback process should be structured so that there are predictable times when volunteers will be asked about their experiences.